Buddy Teevens: Return to Dartmouth

 Teevens was re-hired as Dartmouth's head coach on January 5, 2005, and in the 2005 season, the Big Green posted a 2–8 record.
-The 2008 team went 0-10, the first winless season in Dartmouth history.
+The 2008 team went 0–10, the first winless season in Dartmouth history.
 As of the end of 2009, Teevens had an overall record of 35–63–2 as the head coach at Dartmouth.
 However, in the 2010 season, Dartmouth seemed to turn the corner under Teevens, posting a 6–4 record, its best record in 13 years.
-In the 2014 season the team was 6-1 in the Ivy League, losing only to Harvard, behind whom it finished in second place.
+In the 2014 season, the team was 6–1 in the Ivy League, losing only to Harvard, behind whom it finished in second place.
+In 2019, he became the winningest coach in Dartmouth football history.

-Teevens has won five Ivy League titles with Dartmouth, second most in team history next to Bob Blackman, who won seven with Dartmouth.
+Teevens won five Ivy League titles with Dartmouth, second most in team history next to Bob Blackman, who won seven with Dartmouth.

+Safety in football training

+Teevens was known nationally for his support and efforts towards making the sport safer, having worked to reduce full-contact practices by emphasizing technique, eventually leading to Dartmouth's engineering school developing the "Mobile Virtual Player" (MVP), a robotic tackling dummy eventually becoming used by other colleges and NFL teams.
+In 2016, Teevens testified before the U.S. House Subcommittee on Oversight and Investigations during a hearing on concussions in youth sports.

 Personal life

-Teevens and his wife, Kirsten, have two children: Lindsay, who graduated from the University of Florida in 2008, and Eugene IV, who attended Coastal Carolina University.
+Teevens and his wife, Kirsten, had two children together: Lindsay, who graduated from the University of Florida in 2008, and Eugene IV, who attended Coastal Carolina University.
+He had four grandchildren.

+Death and legacy

+On March 16, 2023, at approximately 8:40 p.m.
+Teevens was hit by a Ford F-150 truck in St. Augustine, Florida, while riding his bicycle.
+Reports stated that he failed to yield the right of way while attempting to cross the highway.
+It was also noted that his bike did not have any lights nor was he wearing a helmet.
+As a result of the crash, Teevens' spinal cord was injured and he later had his right leg amputated.
+Teevens died on September 19, 2023, from the injuries he sustained in the accident.
+He was 66.

+On October 4, 2024, Dartmouth's stadium was renamed in Teevens' honor.

+As part of the 2024–25 Dartmouth undergraduate application, a prompt for prospective applicants states "Buddy Teevens '79 was a legendary and much-beloved coach at Dartmouth.
+He often told parents: "Your son will be a great football player when it's football time, a great student when it's academic time, and a great person all of the time."
+If Coach Teevens had said that to you, what would it mean to be "a great person"?"